auriq/essentia_docs/source/tutorial/rtutorial.rst

 This tutorial was meant as a simple introduction to Essentia's R Integration and demonstrated how to use the functions inside the RESS package to send data through Essentia's preprocessor and into R.
 We analyzed simple compressed, csv files and ran incredibly basic analysis.
-To see more advanced analysis of much more complex datasets, please read through our :doc:`../usecases/rapache` use case.
+The next tutorial, :doc:`rtutorial2`, will work with more complex logs that need to be converted and analyzed before being loaded into R, where we will plot the resulting data.
+To see more advanced analysis of more complex datasets, please read through our :doc:`../usecases/rapache` use case.